Developing a Renewable Biofuel Option for the Home Heating Sector

 New York and Massachusetts pay their residents back for choosing clean, renewable Bioheat® fuel with tax credits.

-In Massachusetts, Individuals and businesses may claim a tax credit of 3 cents per gallon of 5% Bioheat blend, up to the lesser of $500 or state income taxes for the year.
+In Massachusetts, Individuals and businesses may claim a tax credit of 3 cents per gallon of 5 percent Bioheat blend, up to the lesser of $500 or state income taxes for the year.
 The credit is available for the tax years beginning on or after Jan.
 1, 2008, but before Jan.
 1, 2018, and remains effective for 10 years, through June 30, 2018.